 Observations of the Crab nebula and pulsar are carried out regularly to verify the calibration status of the instrument.
-Up to one revolution during each visibility period of the field, i.e., twice per year, is devoted to these observations.
-This allows measuring the instrument imaging and spectroscopic performance, the background characteristics, the instrument sensitivity and the off-axis response, providing the calibration that will be used for data processing.
-Figure 10 shows the Crab spectrum as measured by SPI.
+One or two revolutions are devoted to these observations during each visibility period of the field, i.e., twice per year.
+These observations allow measuring the instrument imaging and spectroscopic performance, the background characteristics, the instrument sensitivity and the off-axis response, providing the calibration that will be used for data processing.